 What is it?

 The Community Economic Development Clinic (CED Clinic) is a component of the Small Business Law Center (SBLC), which provides legal assistance and representation to entrepreneurs, small businesses, and non-profits that do not have the means to hire an attorney to advise them.
-Students who participate in the SBLC will have the opportunity to assist clients by forming entities, drafting, negotiating and reviewing contracts, and helping clients through the regulatory process.
+Students in the SBLC will have the opportunity to assist clients by forming entities, drafting, negotiating and reviewing contracts, and helping clients through the regulatory process.
 Students will be guided during representation by a licensed California attorney but students will have primary responsibility for their cases.

 Students enrolled in the CED Clinic are required to participate in weekly class meetings that focus on the lawyering skills necessary to effectively represent clients.
 In addition to discussing client interviewing and counseling techniques, students will also focus on substantive areas of law that are relevant to students’ cases, including issues of professional responsibility.
 The weekly class meetings are mandatory.